laizk/aws-bootcamp-cruddur-2023/journal/week1.md

 <br>

-### Use multi-stage building for a Dockerfile build
+### Used multi-stage building for a Dockerfile build

-I updated [label](../backend-flask/Dockerfile) for 2-stage build.
+I updated [backend-flask Dockerfile](../backend-flask/Dockerfile) for 2-stage build.
 Stage 1 is focused on application build, installing dependencies and setting variables.
 Stage 2 is then focused on just copying the files from previous stage, the built application and dependencies.
 This is where we expose the port and set CMD.

 One of the advantages of this is the reduced size of the final image created.
-When I built the image using the multistage build Dockerfile, the size reduced from 129MB to 118MB.
+When I built the image using the multistage build Dockerfile, the size reduced from 129MB to 122MB.
 I guess for this particular case, the size difference is not that much because it is just a simple one.
 But for sure, for complex Dockerfiles, the gap will be significant.

 Sample screenshot showing the size difference of 'backend-flask' vs 'backend-flask-multi':